Discover law at university

 - Visit Norwich Crown Court to see a case or moot in action

 - Participate in a mock trial and negotiation

 - Meet current students and academics at UEA Law School

 - Develop academic study skills sessions to help with the transition to university and Extended Project Qualification (EPQ), if relevant

 - Get expert guidance on applying to university.

-The programme will run from February 2018 until December 2018, with optional online support continuing until September 2019.
-Activities will take place on no more than 2 days per term, with some taking place during the school holidays.
-There will be no cost to participate in these activities and support with transport will be available.
+Activities take place on no more than 2 days per term, with some taking place during the school holidays.
+There is no cost to participate in these activities and support with transport will be available.
 Dates will be advertised in advance and students will be expected to attend all sessions unless there are exceptional circumstances.